 Auckland’s population is expected to grow by up to a million people, and more than 400,000 new homes and 277,000 new jobs will be needed to accommodate this growth.

-In response to this demand, the Auckland Unitary Plan has identified 15,000 hectares of predominantly rural land for future urbanisation over the next 30 years (sometimes referred to as ‘greenfields’).
+In response to the projected growth of Auckland’s demand, the Auckland Unitary Plan has identified 15,000 hectares of predominantly rural land for future urbanisation over the next 30 years (sometimes referred to as ‘greenfields’).
 This future urban growth land is further detailed in a sub-plan called the Future Urban Land Supply Strategy, an is equivalent to an area about 1.5 times the size of urban Hamilton, to be located in the following areas of greater Auckland:

-In 2015-16, Auckland Transport, the NZ Transport Agency and Auckland Council worked together to investigate and develop a high level preferred transport network plan to support all four growth areas, and formed the Supporting Growth Programme (formerly known as the Transport for Future Urban Growth Programme).
+In 2015-16, Auckland Transport, Waka Kotahi NZ Transport Agency and Auckland Council worked together to investigate and develop a high level transport plan to support all four growth areas, and formed the Supporting Growth Programme (formerly known as the Transport for Future Urban Growth Programme).

 Workshops, meetings and events were held with Manawhenua, local boards, communities and a wide range of stakeholders to understand the issues, opportunities and community aspirations in each area.
 A summary of the results of this consultation is available here(external link).

 A staged approach

 Since the release of these transport plans, several Supporting Growth priority projects have already progressed, and are moving through the business case and consenting phases.